lespicker/jekyll-bootstrap/_posts/2014-02-28-final-whale.md

 {% img /images/bli/2014/02/DSC_2576.jpg%}

-And the, the coup.
+And then, the coup.
 The big guy disappeared from sight.
 I kept my camera trained, scanning the immediate area where he had vanished.
 In seconds he reappeared, rocketing himself out of the ocean like a Trident missile, in a classic breach.
 As he climbed he did a graceful one-quarter roll that would have earned a 9.8 in Sochi.
 He landed on his back in a towering shower.
 After one more breach a minute later he was gone as quickly as he appeared.

 {% img /images/bli/2014/02/DSC_2579.jpg%}